markdias/coral_portfolio/README.md

 The admin studio now includes a contact editor.
 You can add email, phone numbers, or any URL and the frontend will infer a matching icon automatically when visitors browse the contact section.
-A font manager at the top of the dashboard lets you pick from curated typefaces and apply them to the Home, About, Portfolio, and Contact sections in one pass.
+A font manager at the top of the dashboard lets you pick from curated typefaces and apply them to individual text fields across the Home, About, Portfolio, and Contact sections in one pass.

 ### Image protection tools